I began blogging on myspace on politics, history, and economics. I continue this here.

 After 1900, revolutionary syndicalists began deviating from more orthodox Marxists.
 Georges Sorel, Mussolini’s mentor, wrote Reflexions sur la violence, 1904-10, which provides an alternate view of morality and history.
 Morality does not automatically ensue from the unfolding of history, rather it is won in conflict through individual and collective effort.
 Virtue results from mortal challenge, won by groups in fatal contention.
 Collective virtue is the consequence of the spontaneous acceptance of a set of principles by the members of a community, living in peril, led by heroes in epic battle against decadence and moral cowardice.
-Sorel inhabits a Manichaean world in which the the forces of light find themselves forever in mortal combat with those of darkness.
+Sorel inhabits a Manichaean world in which the forces of light find themselves forever in mortal combat with those of darkness.

-Gregor maintains that the substance of Fascist thought derives from relatively specific sociological and philosophical traditions largely in response to Marx and Engels during the last quarter of the 19th century and first decade of the 20th, described as “the anti-individualist sociological tradition” popular in antebellum Italy.
-Mussolini insisted, along with Wilfredo Pareto, Michels, and Sorel, that revolution involved both the calculation of the material interests of men, classes, and the invocation of sentiment as well.
+Gregor maintains that the substance of Fascist thought derives from relatively specific sociological and philosophical traditions largely in response to Marx and Engels during the last quarter of the 19th century and the first decade of the 20th, described as “the anti-individualist sociological tradition” popular in antebellum Italy.
+Mussolini insisted, along with Wilfredo Pareto, Michels, and Sorel, that revolution involved both the calculation of the material interests of men and classes and the invocation of sentiment as well.
 Mussolini read Le Bon’s Psychology of Crowds and was enormously impressed.
 Le Bon and Pareto sought to explain mass behavior with mass mobilization as a central concern.

 By 1904, Mussolini was addressing himself to a proletariat elite, a conscious and aggressive minority that was to serve as a vanguard of the revolution.
-Mussolini, Pareto, and Michels were convinced that revolutions are initiated by vanguard elites, elites that serve to mobilize the sentiments of masses in the service of the revolution.
-Mussolini insisted, by exploiting the sentiments of solidarity, marshalled individuals into “communities of consangunity, territory, economic interest, and intellectual affinity” to become the motive force of change.
-Thus, individual men be mobilized to bring about revolution.
+Mussolini, Pareto, and Michels were convinced that revolutions are initiated by vanguard elites, elites that serve to mobilize the sentiments of the masses in the service of the revolution.
+Mussolini, by exploiting the sentiments of solidarity, marshaled individuals into “communities of consanguinity, territory, economic interest, and intellectual affinity” to become the motive force of change.
+Thus, individual men are mobilized to bring about revolution.
 Pareto’s Socialist Systems, including his ‘theory of elites’ seems to have been a core source.
 Mussolini came to believe men were animated by a moral articulated by directive elites and accepted by passive majorities.
 The elite minority of men were gifted with the capacity to mobilize the ‘torpid consciousness’ of the majority to respond to their true interests.
 Socialists were enjoined to constitute themselves a vigilant and combative vanguard, in order to compel the masses never to lose sight of their true goals.

 Roberto Michels wrote in Cooperation, “modern economic man exists only insofar as he is a member of an aggregate,” a conviction which Mussolini insisted “demolished that individualism which has been now reduced to a theory entertained only by literateurs on holiday.”
 A sustained recognition is necessary so that one moral order must intransigently oppose another.
 Sorel emphasized animating myths to motivate the masses.
 Historic myths are those symbolic and linguistic artifacts that elites use to lead responsive masses by reshaping political and social commitments.
 Myths serve to define the moral universe in which men, individually and collectively must operate.
-Men function as moral agents, members of an association with solidarity, an in-group, opposed to an out-group.
+Men function as moral agents, members of an association with solidarity, an in-group, as opposed to an out-group.
 The ultimate test and measure of group cohesion is the readiness to suffer and employ violence.

 In November 1912, the Marxist unity of the world’s workers was affirmed at the Congress of 2nd International in Basel, Switzerland.
 The Congress solemnly declared: “workers consider a crime to shoot each other for the increase of profits of capitalists, dynasties’ ambitions or for the glory of secret diplomacy agreements.”
-This unanimously adopted manifesto called the proletariat to gather all efforts to avert a bloody war, but it failed.
+This unanimously adopted manifesto called for the proletariat to gather all efforts to avert a bloody war, but it failed.